ibm-cloud-docs/virtual-servers/vsi_managing_dedicated.md

 ### Cancel a dedicated instance

 Before you can cancel a dedicated host, the dedicated instances assigned to it have to be canceled.
-Dedicated instances can be canceled directly from the Device List, the Device Details page of their assigned host or their own Device Details page.
+Dedicated instances can be canceled directly from the Device List, the Device Details page of their assigned host, or their own Device Details page.

 1. Select the dedicated instance to be canceled and click the **Actions** drop-down menu.
 2. Select **Cancel Device**.